 - Challenge CHAP packet code field is set to 1.
-If CHAP is enabled, then this packet type is used to transmit the local Id/password pair when you want to open a Point-to-Point link.
+If CHAP is enabled, then this packet type is used to transmit a unique challenge message when you want to open a Point-to-Point link.
 The authentication-request is repeated until a valid reply packet is received, or the retry counter expires.
-Upon receiving an authentica-tion-request, a peer station's CHAP entity must send an appropriate reply. - Response CHAP packet code field is set to 2.
-The peer transmits this packet type when the Id/Password pair in an authentication-request packet matches its configured remote Id/password pair.
-Upon receiving the acknowledgement, the originating station checks the Identifier field.
-This field must match the one from the last transmitted authentication-request, or the packet is invalid. - Success CHAP packet code field is set to 3.
+Upon receiving an authentication-request, a peer station's CHAP entity must send an appropriate reply. - Response CHAP packet code field is set to 2.
+The peer transmits this packet type when it receives a challenge packet.
+It uses the challenge value and its remote password to calculate the response value.
+Upon receiving the response, the originating station compares response value with a calculation based on the original challenge message and its local password.
+This results must match , or the packet is invalid. - Success CHAP packet code field is set to 3.
 When a response packet is received, the authenticator compares the response value with its own calculation of the expected value.
-The authenticator allows repeated responses after completing the authentication phase to verify if any packets were lost. - Failure CHAP packet code field is set to 4.
-The peer transmits this packet type when some part of the Id/password pair in an authentication-request packet is unacceptable.
-The Identifier field is copied from the received authentication-request.
-The Identifier field must match the one from the last transmitted authentication-request or the packet is invalid and is discarded.
-Upon receiving the negative acknowledgement, the originating station terminates the link.
+If the values match it sends this packet type to acknowledge successful authentication.
+The authenticator allows repeated responses after completing the authentication phase to verify if any packets were lost.